ShumailaAhmed/AI-Workshop/README.md

 criterion = nn.MSELoss() #we will access the builtin loss function Mean Squared Loss optimizer = torch.optim.SGD(model.parameters(), lr = 0.01)
 # we use an optimizer to update the parameter
-#we use Schocastic gradient descent algorithm
+#we use Stochastic gradient descent algorithm
-#schoastic gradient descent vs batch gradient descent
+#Stochastic gradient descent vs batch gradient descent
 #batch gradient descent finds error for everysingle data point which is computationally inefficient
 #sgd minimizes gradient descent one sample at a time, it will update weights more often.